The DESI Y1 RR Lyrae catalog I: Empirical modeling of the cyclic variation of spectroscopic properties and a chemodynamical analysis of the outer halo: Spectroscopic analysis

 To study the cyclical variation of spectroscopic properties of RRLs, accounting for their pulsating nature, as we do in this work, it is important to estimate when in the pulsation cycle (of each star) each epoch was taken.
 We estimate the phase of individual epochs $\phi$ from the reference epoch listed in the {\it Gaia} DR3 catalog and the time of the middle of DESI's exposures.
 These reference epochs correspond to the time of maximum light in the $G-$band light curve of each RRL, as measured by {\it Gaia}, and the resulting phases $\phi$ represent the moment in the pulsation of the star where a given observation was made.
 It is worth mentioning that time offsets between spectroscopic and photometric measurements (the latter used to build light curves and to infer reference epochs) can lead to shifts in the predicted phases, which may in turn result in inaccurately determined systemic properties.
-Empirical and theoretical evidence indicates that the evolution of RRLs off the zero-age horizontal branch and across the instability strip is associated with period changes \citep[hence, shifts in the predicted phases; see e.g.,][]{Jurcsik2001,Szeidl2011}.
+Empirical and theoretical evidence indicates that the evolution of RRLs off the zero-age horizontal branch and across the instability strip is associated with period changes \citep[hence, shifts in the predicted phases; see e.g.,][]{Jurcsik2001, Soszynski2011,Soszynski2014, Szeidl2011,ArellanoFerro2018,Bono2020}.
 One would expect that high period change rates lead to a low accuracy in phase determinations at a fixed epoch separation between spectroscopic and photometric measurements.
 Another effect that is worth mentioning is the amplitude, period, and phase modulation observed in 20\%–30\% of the RRab stars and 5-40\% of the RRc stars \citep[e.g.,][]{Szeidl1988,Moskalik2003,Nagy2006,Kolenberg2010, Catelan2015}, the so-called Blazhko effect \citep{Blazhko1907}.
+We note that recent works have reported higher incidence rates of the Blazhko effect among RRab stars ($\sim50$\%; see e.g., \citealt{Prudil2017,Netzel2018,Netzel2023,Molnar2022}).
 The Blazhko effect occurs in timescales longer than the typical single-pulsation periods of RRLs \citep[typically weeks-months versus $\leq1.1$\,d; see e.g.,][]{Buchler2011,Prudil2017,Netzel2018} and with amplitude variations a few tenths of magnitudes smaller than those of a single cycle ($\leq1.0$\,mag).
-The time difference between DESI's data and the reference epoch date from the light curves in {\it Gaia} ranges from $\sim2250$\,d (SV survey) to $\sim2880$\,d (main survey).
+The time difference between DESI's data and the reference epoch date from the light curves in {\it Gaia} ranges from $\sim2250$\,d (SV survey) to $\sim2880$\,d (main survey), with most of the DESI observations (74\%) being taken with an offset between $2500$\,d and said upper limit.
 To quantify the effect of measurement offsets, period changes, and long timescales modulation in sizable samples is, however, a challenging task, as this requires long temporal baselines for measurements comparison.
 Thus, we recognize this limitation in the current analysis and identify this as a research avenue to be explored in the near future (e.g., combining future {\it Gaia} data releases with large collections of RRL light curves from the literature, such as OGLE).